-But, if your schedules don’t allow for a time to meet within a week of contacting them, email your request.
+But, if your schedules don’t allow for a time to meet within a week or two of contacting them, email your request.
 Apologize for the inconvenient task of trying to match up schedules, and express your reason for wanting to meet.

 After you email them, be ON TOP of checking your email notifications for their response.
 When they respond, if they say yes, express your deepest gratitude and send them any informational items they ask for.